Children and Abuse

 Source: National Child Traumatic Stress Network

 An adult might think it is alright if their partner is emotionally abusive to them, as long as they treat the children well, but domestic violence comes in many forms.
 Domestic violence can look like emotional, financial, sexual, and physical abuse.
 By abusing the parent, the abusive partner is NOT being good to the children.
 Giving them attention/affection or financially sustaining them cannot make up for denying children their right to a safe and happy life.
+Although victims believe they can hide domestic violence from their children, research suggests between 80 and 90 percent are aware of the abuse taking place at home.

 What can you do for children of domestic violence?